All Episodes

 Otherwise, don't get in it.

-You have no plans to win it, don't get in it.
+You have no plans to win it.

-Somebody starts one with you, you better be able to win it.
+You better be able to win it.

-So we need both the next generation of offensive weapons and defensive weapons, so nobody can mess with the greatest country God gave man.
+So we need both the next generation of offensive weapons and defensive weapons so nobody can mess with the greatest country God gave man.

 It's that simple.

-Anyway, I've gotten to know a lot of these military guys, and they're just an extraordinary group of people.
+Anyway, I've gotten to know a lot of these military guys and they're just an extraordinary group of people.

-Well when the word selfless comes up, that's them.
+When the word selfless comes up, that's them.

-They do all these tours of duty, many of them even severely injured, losing limbs and legs and arms and disfigurement.
+Many of them even severely injured, losing limbs and legs and arms and disfigurement.

-It's horrible to see, or you meet the kids of the fallen and you look in their eyes, and it's like we have an obligation to take care of these kids.
+It's horrible to see, or you meet the kids of the fallen and you look in their eyes and it's like, we have an obligation to take care of these kids.

-Um, but you don't get some of the fun stuff.
+But you don't get some of the fun stuff.

-They are absolutely rock and roll fund.
+They are absolutely rock and roll fun.

 I mean, you want to talk about freedom and fun.

-That's that's their credo.
+That's their credo.

 There's no better guys to hang out with.